Tanaka, Yankees top Keuchel, Astros 5-0 for 3-2 lead in ALCS

 Going into that at-bat, Sanchez was 1 for 16 with seven strikeouts in the series — and 0 for 8 with six strikeouts against Keuchel overall.

 Gregorius then grounded an RBI single up the middle that grazed the glove of diving second baseman Jose Altuve.
-With the score 4-0, it marked the end of the night for Keuchel and the most runs he'd ever allowed to New York.
+That ended the night for Keuchel and gave the Yankees a 4-0 cushion, the most runs he had ever allowed against them.

-With the stands pulsating, fans reveled in his slow walk to the dugout as the Yankee Stadium sound system blared "Goodbye To You" by Scandal.
+With the stands pulsating, fans reveled in his slow walk to the dugout as the Yankee Stadium sound system blared Scandal's "Goodbye To You."

 Sanchez hit his third postseason homer off Brad Peacock in the seventh to make it 5-0.